One of the most important parts of caring for your new leopard gecko is its enclosure setup.

 Bringing a new pet into your home means doing your research.

 One of the most important aspects of taking care of your new leopard gecko is providing them with just the right size terrarium.

-If you are starting with one leopard gecko, you will need to purchase at least a 10-gallon size terrarium.
+If you are starting with one adult leopard gecko, you will need to purchase at least a 10-gallon leopard gecko tank.

-This is the absolute minimum size you will need to have for your leopard gecko.
+This is the absolute minimum size you will need to have for your leopard gecko tank.